Perform It Yourself!

 No Patent Pending is a nomadic performance series presenting radical interdisciplinary practices that engage with sound, image, space and the body.
 Imagining new tools to articulate everyday phenomena, extending the body, remapping sense perceptions, hacking and reinventing existing media and codes, creating time and space for events which find their preferred storage medium in the memory of participants. […]

-Every autumn in occasion of November Music festival, the sound art exhibition at Kruithuis offers an experience of music, sound and machines within a unique historical location.
-The rooms of the 17th century Kruithuis in Den Bosch come to life with inventions by contemporary artists working with sound, light, movement and space.
-Visitors are invited to take a tour through the building which promises to expand how we can imagine music. […]
+Every autumn November Music festival in Den Bosch presents an experience of music, sound and machines created by contemporary artists working with sound, light, movement and space.
+Visitors are invited on a tour which promises to expand how we can imagine music. […]

 The Reading Room is a series of reading groups revolving around short texts provided by invited guests - contemporary artists, cultural theorists, philosophers and researchers - who join us to provide insight, context and perspective on the topics at hand.
 The Reading Room is a joint cooperation between the artist-initiatives Platform for Thoughts in Motion and iii.
 It is curated by Sissel Marie Tonn and Jonathan Reus and hosted at Stroom Den Haag. […]